 I promise you it’s an engaging, memorable, and easy-to-prep (and clean up!) holiday activity that your students will remember for years to come!
 Keep it simple and grab one for yourself below!

 I hope the resources I’ve shared above will help make the load of the coming weeks a bit lighter for you, and that in the month of December you’ll find ways to simplify, take notice of and enjoy the memories you will make with your students, friends and family! 💕

-Keep your eyes out for one final round-up post where I’ll share New Year’s Activities to help start your 2020 (!!!) off right!
+Keep your eyes out for one final round-up post where I’ll share New Year’s Activities to help start the new year off right!

 PIN for LATER